 - Platelets <20 x 109/L

 - As for severe but neutrophils <0.2 x 109/L.

 The course of non-severe aplastic anaemia is variable.
 The majority of cases have a relatively indolent and mild course requiring no treatment.
 However, in one study 18.8% of patients with non-severe disease progressed to severe disease.

 - Treatment should be based on the degree of cytopenia, not the marrow cellularity.
 Patients with asymptomatic cytopenias probably need no treatment.

 - Whether treatment of non-severe aplastic anaemia affects survival is not clear.

-- There are three effective treatments for acquired severe aplastic anaemia:
+- The effective treatments for acquired severe aplastic anaemia are as follows:

-- Allogeneic bone marrow transplantation: this is the initial treatment of choice for newly diagnosed patients if an HLA-compatible identical sibling donor is available, if they are >40 years old and have severe or very severe aplastic anaemia.
+- Allogeneic bone marrow stem cell transplantation is the initial treatment of choice for newly diagnosed patients if an HLA-compatible identical sibling donor is available, if they are young and have severe or very severe aplastic anaemia.

 - Patients with non-severe aplastic anaemia who are transfusion-dependent

 - Patients with severe or very severe aplastic anaemia, aged >40 years

 - Younger patients with severe or very severe disease where an HLA-identical sibling donor is not available

 - Oxymetholone tablets are listed in the BNF as an alternative to immunosuppressive therapy but the BCSH guidelines advise caution in women (risk of masculinisation) and the elderly (risk of cardiac failure, liver toxicity, high serum cholesterol, impaired glucose tolerance and prostatism).

 - High-dose cyclophosphamide without transplantation of bone marrow is no longer recommended in view of the high incidence of toxicity.